Configuration

 docker-compose.dev.yml is an overlay that runs the UI in next dev mode with source mounted for live-reload, and mounts the gateway daemons from source so edits take effect on restart (no rebuild).
 Usage:

 node:24-slim instead of the prebuilt UI image).
 Your .env works as-is.
-Supabase creds for the UI come from the project registry in both modes, so there’s no “did I rebuild” confusion.
+Supabase creds for the UI come from the workspace registry in both modes, so there’s no “did I rebuild” confusion.

 6. First-boot setup (non-env configuration)